 Grounded in diverse perspectives of feminism and an interdisciplinary course of study, we work to cultivate women who are engaged and active in their lives and in the world.
 But these efforts must be matched by an excellence in academics.
 Effective empowerment must be grounded in scholarly, intersectional analysis paired with advocacy opportunities.
 For women’s studies students to be effectively empowered (and to empower others), they must understand the specific and particular identity standpoint of each individual/group within the specific and particular socio-cultural-historical era—that’s how we make positive change in our world.

-Many women’s studies students work with other majors and student groups across campus to create collaborative projects and events, and this is the heart of the interdisciplinary and intersectional nature of the program.
-They bring awareness about rape crisis advocacy, women’s shelters, and NGOs fighting for the advancement of girls and women in the U.S. and around the world, and attend the annual WST Symposium, which provides a platform for feminist research from all disciplines at the college.
+Many women, gender, and sexuality studies students work with other majors and student groups across campus to create collaborative projects and events, and this is the heart of the interdisciplinary and intersectional nature of the program.
+They bring awareness about rape crisis advocacy, women's shelters, and NGOs fighting for the advancement of girls and women in the U.S. and around the world, and attend the annual WST Symposium, which provides a platform for feminist research from all disciplines at the college.
 Their scholarship is presented at local, state, and national conferences.